Antaris™ announces partnership with Almagest Space Corporation and XDLINX Labs to revolutionize space communication via E-band technology

 Groundbreaking satellite will be designed, tested, and flown using the Antaris Cloud Platform.

-LOS ALTOS, Calif., Feb.
-28, 2024 /PRNewswire/ -- Antaris™, the leading software platform for space missions, today announced that it is partnering with US-based Almagest Space Corporation and India's XDLINX Labs to deliver the software for XDLINX's XDSAT-NS satellite, which will be integrated with one of the world's first miniaturized, space-grade E-band communication payload.
+LOS ALTOS, Calif.,/PRNewswire/ -- Antaris™, the leading software platform for space missions, today announced that it is partnering with US-based Almagest Space Corporation and India's XDLINX Labs to deliver the software for XDLINX's XDSAT-NS satellite, which will be integrated with one of the world's first miniaturized, space-grade E-band communication payload.
 The payload is being developed by XDLINX as part of Almagest's Elevation E-band technology demonstration mission, which is planned for later in 2024.

 The Elevation mission will provide Almagest with valuable data for its planned satellite network for ultra-high throughput data delivery services.
 Almagest will begin network deployment and provide limited commercial service with its two-satellite TwinStar mission planned for 2025-2026.